Crocidium (plant)

 Crocidium is a small North American genus of plants in the daisy family.
-Crocidium is native to western North America: British Columbia Washington, Idaho, Oregon, and California.
+Species of the genus Crocidium are native to western North America (British Columbia, Washington, Idaho, Oregon, and California).

-Crocidium can be found in varied habitats from grassland to woodland.
-It is a small annual, typically not exceeding 30 centimeters (12 inches) in height.
-It grows from a small patch of somewhat fleshy leaves at the ground and erects several very tall, very thin gangly stems, each of which is topped with a flower head.
+Species of the genus Crocidium can be found in varied habitats from grassland to woodland.
+They are small annual plants, typically not exceeding 30 centimeters (12 inches) in height.
+They grow from a small patch of somewhat fleshy leaves at the ground and erects several very tall, very thin gangly stems, each of which is topped with a flower head.
 The flower head is made up of five to 13 lemon yellow ray florets, each up to a centimeter long.
 The center of the head is filled with tiny disc florets, in a similar shade of bright yellow.
 The fruits are fuzzy brown achenes only one or two millimeters long which turn gluey when wet.